-3. Factor 3: The Captive makes a section 831(b) election As revealed by its marketing materials, the transaction was a tax-motivated transaction organized around a captive with a section 831(b) election.
-Further, the participant audits have not revealed any captives that did not make a section 831(b) election.
+3. Factor 3: The Captive makes a section 831(b) election

+As revealed by its marketing materials, each transaction was organized around a captive with a section 831(b) election.
+Further, every captive that was selected for examination by the Internal Revenue Service has made a section 831(b) election.

 Accordingly, Factor 3 is satisfied.